-Mark Millar’s eponymous Millarworld is less a cohesive superhero universe and more a banner for the writer’s various projects, which aren’t limited to superhero stories.
+Mark Millar’s eponymous Millarworld is less a cohesive superhero universe and more a banner for the writer’s various projects with top-notch artists, which aren’t limited to superhero stories.

 But to discount Millarworld’s importance to the superhero genre would be a mistake.
 Between stories like Wanted, Kick-Ass, Superior, and Nemesis, Millar’s superhero fare has become something of a modern zeitgeist for the deconstruction of superhero comic books.